 Casino Biohub

 The Biohub will use a proven and safe treatment method known as anaerobic digestion to break down liquid waste.
-This process will capture greenhouse gases, which will then safely destroyed via flaring to reduce emissions.
+This process will capture greenhouse gases, which will then be safely destroyed via flaring to reduce emissions.

 What the Biohub Will Do